TiWo778/ability-reminder/README.md

 Units
 ```
 * If you are encountering an Error when downloading data/creating PDFs, try changing the directories they get stored at via the hamburger menu
+* If you are encountering issues creating PDFs only, try removing any special characters (like stars/dashes/slashes/dots etc) from your list name

 ---